Do-It-Yourself Insulation Problems: 6 Things That Lead to DIY Nightmares

 Not only will you need to teach yourself how to do the job, but you will also need to vet the information you are getting.

-When looking up how to install insulation you will find dozens of articles and videos with most of them telling you different techniques.
+When looking up how to install insulation, you will find dozens of articles and videos, most of which describe different techniques.

 You will need to find a trusted source and decide if you have the skill set to get the job done.
-If you are going to attempt to go the DIY route, Bob Vila, the DIY Network, and HGTV are great places to start.
+If you are going to take the DIY route, Bob Vila, the DIY Network, and HGTV are great places to start.

 Selecting the Correct Materials for the Project

-It’s important that you use the right kind of insulation material for the correct area of your home.
+It’s important that you use the right kind of insulation material in the right areas of your home.

 For example, you wouldn’t use cellulose in your crawl space or rim joist.